MK2112/nn-zero-to-hero-notes/T003 - Software in the era of AI/T003 - Software_in_the_era_of_AI - Notes.md

 ## Conclusion

-**Contrary to doomers, this is an AMAZING time to get into software.
-Things are changing, fast and fundamentally so.**<br>
+Contrary to some doomer beliefs, **right now is an AMAZING time to get into software.**<br>
+**Things are changing, fast and fundamentally so.**<br>
-LLMs become part of more and more capable ecosystems, aiding us in our way of working e.g. with software.<br>
+LLMs start to play their role as part of increasingly capable ecosystems, aiding us in our way of working, e.g., with software.<br>
-Vibe coding is an onramp to this new world, but **don't get stuck** there.<br>
+Vibe coding is an on-ramp to this new world. **Avoid getting stuck on the on-ramp.**<br>
-Cycle through generation and validation, step-wise, carefully, and build also with agents using your product in mind.
+Cycle through generation, comprehension and validation, carefully, and build also with LLM agents using your products in mind.

 **Software 3.0 is here.
 Embrace, learn and advance with it.**